 You'll be in trouble if you expect an English or American-type breakfast in France, unless you're staying at a large hotel which caters primarily to foreigners.

-Our breakfasts tend to be quite modest: a café au lait, often drunk out of a bowl rather than a cup, or a hot chocolate; a tartine, about a quarter of a baguette with butter and jam (although if you're more the savoury type you'll munch on cheese, as I do) — often these days, though, the tartine is replaced by a croissant or two.
+Our breakfasts tend to be quite modest: a café au lait, often drunk out of a bowl rather than a cup, or a hot chocolate; a tartine, about a quarter of a baguette with butter and jam, and the occasional croissant or two.